Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 7.7 K/9, the third-worst in MLB.
+- The 7.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in the league.

-- The Cardinals have a 4.72 team ERA that ranks 23rd among all league pitching staffs.
+- The Cardinals' 4.71 team ERA ranks 23rd across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 149 home runs (1.1 per game), the second-fewest in baseball.
+- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (151 total, 1.1 per game).

-- The Cardinals will send Rom (0-2) out for his fourth start of the season.
-He is 0-2 with a 7.24 ERA and 11 strikeouts through 13 2/3 innings pitched.
+- Thompson gets the start for the Cardinals, his sixth of the season.
+He is 4-5 with a 3.91 ERA and 53 strikeouts in 46 2/3 innings pitched.

-- In his last time out on Saturday, the lefty threw 4 2/3 innings against the Pittsburgh Pirates, giving up three earned runs while surrendering five hits.
+- The lefty's most recent appearance was on Sunday against the Pittsburgh Pirates, when he went seven innings, surrendering three earned runs while allowing seven hits.

-- In three games this season, the 23-year-old has a 7.24 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .310 to opposing batters.
+- The 25-year-old has amassed an ERA of 3.91, with 10.4 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.